The 4:30 Movie 4K Ultra HD Blu-ray Review

 Extras included in this disc:

-- Audio Commentary with Writer/Director Kevin Smith: Insightful commentary from the film's creator.
+- Audio Commentary with Kevin Smith: Insightful discussion on film creation and personal stories.

 Movie: 66